BraedenKilburn/BraedenKilburn/README.md

 Hey there 👋

-I’m Braeden, a full-stack developer, senior at Brigham Young University and aviation enthusiast.
+I’m Braeden, a front-end developer, SWE at Vivint, and an aviation enthusiast.
 I enjoy designing and developing websites or applications with a human-centered focus to give my user the best experience possible.

 Want to know more about me?
 [Check out my portfolio.](https://braedenkilburn.com/)